DamifeZion/react-omniroom/README.md

   ## Key Features

-  - Dynamic Visibility: The bottom navigation bar automatically hides when scrolling down and shows when scrolling up, providing a clean and immersive user experience.
+  - Dynamic Visibility: The navigation bar automatically hides when scrolling down and shows when scrolling up, providing a clean and immersive user experience.

   - Easy to Use: Simply wrap your navigation bar component with react-bottom-room and it handles the rest.